-This year, in 2025, the Complex Trauma Institute is pleased to be one of the York Festival of Ideas partners alongside the University of York (free events).
+Once again the Complex Trauma Institute is pleased to be one of the 2026 York Festival of Ideas partners (free events)

 .png)